 I’ve set thousands and thousands of people by now, on a journey to BEing more Present and their success comes from the unique way that I teach people how to go inwards to find their Feel for their horse.

-All our Training programs are based around being more and more Present, but if you’re new to us here and haven’t seen 21 Days to A Quiet Mind, yet I think this powerful little program, cheap as chips, is a fabulous place to start.
+All our Training programs are based around being more and more Present, but if you’re new to us here and haven’t seen Journey to Feel, yet I think this powerful little program, cheap as chips, is a fabulous place to start.

 Today’s feature photo at the top of the page is by the very talented Marie Richards in New Zealand.
 Portraiture with people and their animals is her giant forte.
 Click here for her Facebook page